Where The Green Ants Dream (Wo die grünen Ameisen träumen)

-In a slightly padded but well-acted and relevant drama, an Australian mining company and a group of Aboriginals go to court to settle a dispute over sacred land that the company wants to mine.
+In a slightly padded but well-acted and relevant drama, an Australian mining company and a group of Traditional Custodians go to court to settle a dispute over sacred land that the company wants to mine.

 The company tries the usual means of getting their way – through bribes and arguments – but nothing budges the men who came to defend the land.
 Once in court, it is quickly apparent that tribal laws and customs and beliefs are very different than Western laws – and how the issue will be resolved is sticky indeed.

 - Release dates

 Where the Green Ants Dream premiered May 14th, 1984, at the Cannes Film Festival.

 - German Film Award 1984